-- Mayor Reed’s administration winning the highly-competitive $30 million HUD Choice Neighborhood Grant to support the development of affordable housing options
+- City of Atlanta winning the highly-competitive $30 million HUD Choice Neighborhood Grant to support the development of affordable housing options

 - Reducing crime by 35% since the launch of the Atlanta Police Foundation’s Westside Security Plan, which also includes the opening of the AT-PROMISE Center, a community youth crime diversion program

 - Training hundreds of residents in real-world, career-path jobs via Westside Works, which has resulted in more than $12.1 million in wages earned by program graduates to date

 - Improving financial health and wellness for Westside families and small businesses as a result of the opening the “On the Rise” Financial Center

 - Adding green space and environmental infrastructure with the groundbreaking of Cook Park

 - Adding 21 new faculty members at Hollis Innovation Academy as a result of the Westside Future Funds’ partnership with Atlanta Public Schools

 - The YMCA's recently announced new headquarters, the Leadership and Learning Center, which will contain six model Head Start classrooms serving 70+ neighborhood children

 - Launching the Westside Volunteer Corps, which has already deployed thousands of volunteers across the four historic neighborhoods in support of its more than 60 nonprofit partners